viktor-ktorvi/1d-convolutional-neural-networks/README.md

-# 1D CNNs a.k.a.
-Temporal Convolutional Networks in Pytorch
+# 1D CNNs or Temporal Convolutional Networks in Pytorch
 Simple 1d CNN examples for working with time series data :)

 ## Examples